Kenneth Feld

-Kenneth Jeffrey Feld (born October 31, 1948) is the CEO of Feld Entertainment, which has operated the Ringling Bros. and Barnum & Bailey Circus (relaunched September 2023), Disney on Ice, Doodlebops Live, Disney Live, Monster Jam, International Hot Rod Association, and AMA Supercross Championship.
+Kenneth Jeffrey Feld (born October 31, 1948) is the CEO of Feld Entertainment, which operates the Ringling Bros. and Barnum & Bailey Circus, Disney on Ice, Doodlebops Live, Disney Live, Monster Jam, International Hot Rod Association, and AMA Supercross Championship.
 He is also the producer of several Broadway plays.
 The business was started by his father Irvin Feld who also promoted Beatles concerts.
 Ken became CEO of the company upon his father's death in 1984.

 Biography

 Feld is the son of Adele and Irvin Feld.
 He graduated from the Boston University School of Management in 1970 with a management degree (Feld is currently a member of the BU Board of Trustees).
 According to a 2004 article in Forbes magazine, he was worth $775 million and lives in Potomac, Maryland.
 His mother committed suicide in 1958 so he and his sister Karen were raised by their aunt and uncle.

 Irvin Feld bought Ringling Bros.
 Circus in 1967 for $8 million.